 In the case of extreme lateness (greater than 1⁄2 an hour), the Teacher will contact the child's Emergency Contact person and arrange a pickup.
 If the Emergency Contact person is unavailable, the Teacher will make a plan with another co-op member.
-The Teacher will then leave a note on the Preschool door explaining where the child is.
+The Teacher will then leave a voicemail, text message, email, WhatsApp message and a physical note on the Preschool door explaining where the child is.
 Again, one parent must stay with the Teacher until the last child has been picked up.